Home

 5. Choose law school courses with an eye to the Bar exam.
 Courses covering widely-tested subjects include: Evidence, Criminal Law and Criminal Procedure, Contracts and Sales, Constitutional Law, Real Property, Torts, and Civil Procedure.
 Don’t avoid hard courses – they can help you pass the Bar Exam!

 6. Allocate regular weekly time this spring to start preparing.
 The single biggest challenge for most applicants is trying to learn a high volume of technical information while working lots of practice questions.
-It’s often described as “drinking from a fire hose.”
-There’s a better way: getting ahead on the learning curve now buys time this summer to do more practice-testing – and sufficient daily practice is the key to passing.
+It's often described as "drinking from a fire hose."
+There's a better way: getting ahead on the learning curve now buys time over the summer to do more practice-testing – and sufficient daily practice is the key to passing.
 Block off study time and stick to it!

 Special thanks to Reid Flinn from the Washington and Lee University School of Law for sharing this content.